danintel/sawtooth-faq/glossary.rst

 IntKey
     Integer key TP.
 Sample Sawtooth TP that implements set/increment/decrement/show operations Journal
     A group of Sawtooth Validator components that work together to handle batches and proposed blocks.
-This includes validating proposed blocks and publishing batches into blocks. k
+This includes validating proposed blocks and publishing batches into blocks.
+See https://sawtooth.hyperledger.org/docs/core/nightly/master/architecture/journal.html k
     Claim limit, number of blocks a validator can publish before it must sign-up again (when using PoET) K Test